John’s been in touch with his small shelf layout:

 This is how it sat from June to the present.

 Noting special, I took it for granted.

-I purchased the home I will retire to in August of 2020 and began a slow moving process.
+I purchased the home I will retire to in August and began a slow moving process.

 This month I decided to build a simple “Roundy Round” to pass the time and again relieve stress.